Cold-pressed Linseed Oil & Milled Linseed for the Health of Dogs

 Cold-Milled Ground Linseed

 Ground linseed is whole linseed freshly cold-milled.
 It contains virtually no available starch or sugar, it is a rich source of omega-3, fibre and protein.
 It is easy to feed and being fresh is very plateable.
+It is a useful food for older and diabetic dogs.

 Why linseed can be so beneficial in your dog’s diet